-- You might have to gently twist the heat-sink-and-fan assembly to free it from the microprocessor. - Do not touch the thermal grease while handling the heat-sink-and-fan assembly. - 7.
-Apply appropriate amount of thermal grease to the new heat-sink-and-fan assembly. - 8.
-Position the new heat-sink-and-fan assembly on the system board so that the four screws are aligned with the holes in the system board.
+- You might have to gently twist the heat-sink-and-fan assembly to free it from the microprocessor. - Do not touch the thermal grease while handling the heat-sink-and-fan assembly. - 5.
+To install the heat-sink-and-fan assembly, do the following: - a.
+Apply appropriate amount of thermal grease to the new heat-sink-and-fan assembly. - b.
+Position the heat-sink-and-fan assembly on the system board.
+Ensure that the four screws are aligned with the holes in the system board.